We’re here to help.

 - Extension of forbearance plan – if you are unable to resume monthly payments at the end of your forbearance plan, we may be able to extend the plan for additional time.

-- Deferment – if your investor or insurer allows, you may be able to resume making your monthly mortgage payments at the end of the deferral period (see below for additional information).
+- Deferment – if your investor or insurer allows, or if state law requires it, you may be able to resume making your monthly mortgage payments at the end of the deferral period (see below for additional information).

-At least 30 days prior to the end of your forbearance plan, Carrington will reach out to you by phone, email (when permissible), and/or mail to understand your current financial situation and see what loss mitigation options are available to you, including possibly extending your forbearance plan an additional 90 days.
+At least 30 days prior to the end of your forbearance plan, Carrington will reach out to you by phone, email (when permissible), and/or mail to understand your current financial situation and see what loss mitigation options are available to you, including possibly extending your forbearance plan.
 It is important that you remain in contact with Carrington so that we can provide you with the best possible service.

 Carrington understands that borrowers may face challenges and is committed to working with you to find the best long-term relief option for your situation.
 Rest assured, we will work with you toward the end of your plan to determine the best next steps.